w3c/mathml/docs/a11y-needs.md

         </mrow>
         </msup>
 ```
 and so on.
 AT really just cares about the values "Leibnitz-derivative" and "derivative-implicit-variable".
 In the first case, AT needs to indirectly find the value of `intent`, so this iteration of `intent` is more complicated for AT.
 For example, SRE uses xpath to do the pattern match.
 Doing the pattern match for "@intent" (and then truncating at the open paren) is relatively easy.
-I suspect a built in function would be required to deal with the indirect reference to the `intent` value.
+I suspect a built in function would be required to deal with the indirect reference to the `intent` value because the xpath for that case would be very long and complicated.

 An overbar can mean many things in math, so `intent` is needed to resolve ambiguity.
 Something like $\bar{x}$ might have `intent="mean($var)"` and be easily spoken.
 The "awkward index" example $\bar{x}_i$ might have the markup:
 ```